kovalevvlad/machine-learning/house-prices/README.md

-Surprisingly though, the number of fireplaces and their quality (scalarized FireplacesQu and Fireplaces) seem to have a significant impact on the house price also.
+Surprisingly though, the number of fireplaces and their quality (scalarized FireplacesQu and Fireplaces) seem to have a significant predictive power when it comes to estimating the house price.

 #### Feature Discriminative Power Overview